 How to remove & return last element of a list – Redis RPOP | BRPOP

-In this tutorial, we will learn about how to remove and return the last element of the list value stored at a key in redis datastore, by using redis RPOP and BRPOP commands.
+In this tutorial, we will learn about how to remove and return the last element of the list value stored at a key in redis datastore.
+For this, we will use redis RPOP and BRPOP commands.

 This command is used to remove and return the last element of the list value stored at the specified key.
-Nil is returned, if key does not exist and error is returned, if key exist but value stored at the key is not of list datatype.
-The syntax of redis RPOP command is as follows :-
+Nil is returned, if a key does not exist and an error is returned, if the key exists but value stored at the key is not of list datatype.
+The syntax of the Redis RPOP command is as follows:-

 redis host:post> RPOP <keyname>

 - (string) reply, representing last element of the list. - (nil), if key does not exists. - Error, if key exist and value stored at the key is not a list.